 15. He said that it was just impossible for the parties to reach a political solution under those conditions.
 It was the task of the international community to ensure that Israel complied with international law, United Nations resolutions and other agreed principles.
-Most importantly, Israel, the occupying Power, was obligated under the Fourth Geneva Convention2 to protect civilians under its occupation and was responsible for providing basic services, such as food and medical care, and ensuring the overall welfare of the population.
+Most importantly, Israel, the occupying Power, was obligated under the Fourth Geneva Convention Geneva Convention relative to the Protection of Civilian Persons in Time of War, of 12 August 1949 (United Nations, Treaty Series, vol. 75, No. 973 to protect civilians under its occupation and was responsible for providing basic services, such as food and medical care, and ensuring the overall welfare of the population.
 The applicability of that Convention to the Occupied Palestinian Territory had been repeatedly confirmed by the Conference of the High Contracting Parties, as well as by the United Nations General Assembly and Security Council.
 The Gaza Strip was no exception, with Israel fully controlling not only the entry and exit of people and goods but also every single aspect of the daily life of the population.
-The consequences of the Israeli-Palestinian conflict and would seriously affect the credibility of the Convention of international law to other conflict situations in the world.
+The consequences of the continued violation of the Convention by Israel, a High Contracting Party, would go far beyond the context of the Israeli-Palestinian conflict and would seriously affect the credibility of the Convention and the application of international aw to other conflict situations in the world.